esquan/cse15l-lab-reports/lab1.md

 ### Step 4: Begin Remotely Connecting

-Now we can type the following command into the terminal, but replace the ==zz== with the letters of your course-specific account (please visit [here](https://sdacs.ucsd.edu/~icc/index.php) to find your course-specific account if you have not already):
+Now we can type the following command into the terminal, but replace the <mark>zz</mark> with the letters of your course-specific account (please visit [here](https://sdacs.ucsd.edu/~icc/index.php) to find your course-specific account if you have not already):

 ```
 $ ssh cs15lsp23zz@ieng.ucsd.edu